xiaoninh/Urban-Data-Science/HW5_xh1163/README.md

 In HW 2, we are required to choose three tests from a table, find a paper that uses the test,  and then write out the number of DV, type of DV, number of IV, type of IV, number of control variables, kind of questions as a table in this README.md file.

-I worked in a group of three, with MingYi He and Chang Du.
+I worked in a group of three, with MingYi He(mh5172) and Chang Du(cd2682).
 Each of us was in charge of one test and then we shared and discussed the results with each other.

 The result tables are as follows: